 Liquid solar covers

 Liquid solar covers have been increasingly popular this year as they offer similar pros to the solar covers but without needing to put it on and off.
 A one-molecule-thick layer of fatty alcohol sits on the surface of the water, inhibiting the water’s ability to evaporate normally.
 Preventing evaporation prevents heat loss.
-However it will not keep debris out.
+However, it will not keep debris out.

-If you decide you no longer want your liquid solar cover all you have to do is wait as like all chemicals it will slowly evaporate, with this in mind it is important to keep up with your regular dosing of your liquid solar cover in order for it to work efficiently.
+If you decide you no longer want your liquid solar cover all you have to do is wait as like all chemicals it will slowly evaporate, with this in mind it is important to keep up with the regular dosing of your liquid solar cover in order for it to work efficiently.

-The liquid solar covers are completely safe for humans and pets and won’t harm your pet if they take the occasional drink from the pool, it leave no residue on clothes and does not cause any irritation (however very sensitive skin may react).
+The liquid solar covers are completely safe for humans and pets and won’t harm your pet if they take the occasional drink from the pool, it leaves no residue on clothes and does not cause any irritation (however very sensitive skin may react).